 My husband and I have a great relationship, but there are times where we might bicker or snap at each other because we’re so tired and worn down from the kids.
-Even though I know it’s common for parents to disagree and let’s face it, most couples can’t be Hallmark card worthy every single minute, I do wonder what the kids think when we have the occasional argument.
+Even though I know it’s common for parents to disagree – and let’s face it, most couples can’t be happy every single minute – I do wonder what the kids think when we have the occasional argument.
 Most of the time it’s easy to forget that little ears are listening.

 Even minor conflict is bad

-The University of Vermont has published a new study in the Journal of Social and Personal Relationships that has revealed it’s not just children from emotionally or physically abusive homes who are affected long-term by conflict, but even those who are raised in low level conflict homes can be impacted.
+The University of Vermont published a study in the Journal of Social and Personal Relationships that has revealed it’s not just children from emotionally or physically abusive homes who are affected long-term by conflict, but even those who are raised in low-level conflict homes can be impacted.
 Worrying, having a simple, everyday argument with your partner in front of your kids can cause them to become over-vigilant, anxious and go on to misinterpret neutral human interactions later in life.

 “The message is clear: even low-level adversity like parental conflict isn’t good for kids,” says Alice Schermerhorn, an assistant professor in the University of Vermont’s Department of Psychological Sciences and the lead author of the study.

 In the study, children aged between nine and 11 were split into two groups based on their assessment of the conflict between their parents.
 They were then asked to put a series of photographs of a couple into the categories of happy, angry and neutral.
 The kids who didn’t fight aced the test, while those exposed to more conflict were unable to accurately identify the neutral poses.